codefresh-io/cap-docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

 * Application creation

-  Create applications in a single location.
-Define application settings through the intuitive Form mode, or direclty in YAML.
+  Create GitOps-compatible applications in a single location.
+Define application settings through the intuitive Form mode, or directly in YAML.
 Commit all changes to Git.

 * Application rollout

-  Track progress as the rollout occurs, visualize every step in the rollout as they occur, from the Applications dashboard.
+  Track progress of the rollout, visualize every step in the rollout as it occurs, from the Applications dashboard.

 * Application deployment